wolfspider/tapedeck-player/README.md

 VSCode.
 Warnings may be generated from the Rust build process on some platforms.
 These are issues which are still being worked on.

-Right now in the custom Bosque runtime for on FreeBSD a symbolic link to Z3 is created in "/usr/local/bin/z3".
+Right now in the custom Bosque runtime when the FreeBSD OS is detected a symbolic link to Z3 is created to execute Z3 at `/usr/local/bin/z3`.
 This is the default installation path after installing it from ports.

 For all other platforms Bosque will attempt to download a specific version of Z3.